Back to Blog

 2. Claim Your Google Business Profile

 When someone searches "dog groomer near me," Google Business Profile results appear first.
 Claiming and optimizing your free listing puts you in front of high-intent local searchers.
-Add your booking link, hours, photos, and encourage reviews.

 3. Collect Google Reviews

 Reviews are the #1 trust signal for local businesses.
-After every appointment, send a quick text: "Thanks for bringing [pet name] in!
-If you were happy with the groom, a Google review would mean the world to us."
+After every appointment, send a quick text asking for a review.
 Even 10-15 reviews will significantly boost your visibility and conversion.

 4. Post Before/After Photos on Instagram